Look Around You: Broadcast

-When aired on BBC America in 2006, episodes were edited to fit within a 30-minute time slot with adverts.
+When aired on BBC America from 2003 to 2008, episodes were edited to fit within a 30-minute time slot with adverts.
 This triggered a continuity error with the series: Leonard Hatred's initial segment was cut from the first episode, causing him to appear without explanation in the series finale.

-The series began running on Adult Swim on 18 January 2009.
+The series ran on Adult Swim from 2009 to 2011.

 Robert Popper reprised the role of his Look Around You character, Jack Morgan, for an appearance in the music video of the Frankie & The Heartstrings song "Hunger" (2011).
 Jack is seen hosting a Blue Peter-type programme, and introduces the song.

+In 2023, both series were made permanently available on BBC iPlayer.

 Reception

 The series was praised for its attention to detail.